A Sequence-Indexed Library of Insertion Mutations in the Arabidopsis Genome

 To T-DNA Express (SIGnAL Arabidopsis Gene Mapping Tool).

-To download all T-DNA genome integration site sequences
+To download all T-DNA flanking sequences from NCBI.

 To download all data used in the T-DNA Express